-If a teen behind the wheel makes you nervous, you can only imagine what an insurance company (who is financially responsible for their actions) feels.
-On average, teens are over 70% more expensive than the average person to insure.
-So, if you’re a parent with a teen driver, you understand the struggle of finding affordable insurance for your driver.
-Let us help you out.
+If the thought of a teen behind the wheel makes you nervous, you can imagine what an insurance company — which is financially responsible for their actions — feels.
+On average, teens pay over three times more than the average driver, making them the most expensive age group to insure.
+So, if you’re a parent with a teen driver, you understand the struggle of finding affordable insurance for your young driver.

-AVERAGE 6-MONTH PREMIUM FOR TEENS ON PARENTS' PLAN
+AVERAGE 6-MONTH INSURANCE PREMIUMS: TEEN ON PARENTS' PLAN

-In order to really understand who has the cheapest insurance for teen drivers, we decided to take a sample from a few different companies.
-Outlined here,we discovered State Farm was the cheapest insurance company with other metrics constant.
-Here is our data:
+In order to really understand who has the cheapest insurance for teen drivers, our experts took sample rates from a few different companies.
+We discovered USAA and GEICO were the cheapest insurance companies for a teen driver, with all other metrics constant.

 AVERAGE COST OF CAR INSURANCE FOR A 17-YEAR-OLD

 Keep in mind, this data is reflective of one type of profile in a location that may not represent you.
 Use this data as a starting point when shopping for car insurance.

 Follow our lead and compare insurance rates here.

 There’s no quick and easy way to half your insurance premium if you have a teen.
 Still, in addition to looking at as many companies as possible, we have some other solutions in mind.